Home Economics Classes and Courses Overview

 This course covers the planning and organization of family meals.
 The curriculum addresses family size, nutritional needs of family members, economic levels and family schedules.
 Students learn about the meal traditions and requirements of different ethnic backgrounds and ages.
 Recipe writing and critique may be included.
 A lab unit affords students the opportunity to prepare meals under instructor guidance.

 This course explores basic budgeting, use of credit, home buying, insurance, investments and other financially related topics.
 Students learn how to develop personal or family financial plans for their households, including savings for retirement, college or home buying.
 The class is taught primarily through lecture and discussion.

 Family Ecosystems and Relationships

 Participants in this class study various relationships within families and the issues surrounding them.
-Curriculum addresses the family as a social unit in a larger society.
-Discussions related to family dynamics, changes throughout the life cycle and social conditions help students illuminate factors that may place stress on a family.
-Other possible topics include prevention of teenage pregnancy, domestic violence, family planning, conflict resolution and non-traditional family structures.
+The curriculum addresses the family as a social unit in a larger society.
+Discussions related to family dynamics, changes throughout the life cycle, and social conditions help students illuminate factors that may place stress on a family.
+Other possible topics include prevention of teenage pregnancy, domestic violence, family planning, conflict resolution, and non-traditional family structures.

 Interior Design and Aesthetics